MrCodeCX/ESP_IDF-Components-MrCodeCX/components/driver_peripheral_adc_oneshot/readme.md

 ### DRIVER PERIPHERAL ADC ONESHOT by MrCodeCX (Misael Fernandez Prada)

 ### BRIEF
-    A COMPLETE EASY MANAGER FOR MULTIPLE ADC ONESHOTS LECTURES
+    A COMPLETE EASY MANAGER FOR MULTIPLE ADC ONESHOTS LECTURES DEFINED BY A CONFIG HANDLE

 ### COMPONENT DEPENDS
     esp_adc from the espressif oficial components